Taxation for Labuan International Company – Tax Rate and Compliance

 - For Investment Holding Company– no tax and no audit report is required

 - For Trading, Import and Export Company– tax 3% on net profit with the audit report is required

 Malaysian Sdn Bhd Company pays a tax rate as follows:

 First RM 500,000: the tax rate is 19%

-and for every additional RM 1, the rate rate is 24%
+and for every additional RM 1, the rate is 24%

 Comparison of Income Earned by Expatriates under Labuan International Company and Malaysian Sdn Bhd Company as follows:

-All individual foreigners earning salaries, fee, bonuses in Malaysia is subject to personal tax.
-The difference between earning from Labuaan International Company and Malaysian Sdn Bhd company is as follows:
+All individual foreigners earning salaries, fee, bonuses in Malaysia are subject to personal tax.
+The difference between earning from Labuan International Company and Malaysian Sdn Bhd company is as follows:

 For Malaysian Sdn Bhd Company: The tax rates varies according to resident status for all expatriates as follows: